For decades, partner dance has taught Lead/Follow as a kind of mysterious "Leader" does something and "Follower" does their best to respond to it.

 continues to move forward | crashing into the Follower. |

-The simple truth is that the Follower can't (and should NOT) predict what the Leader is going to do.
+The simple truth is that the Follower can't (and must NOT) predict what the Leader is going to do.
 It's a lot of work and aside from anything else Follower is supposed to be enjoying themselves.

 The Leader simply doesn't know where the Follower will go because Follower doesn't know themselves.
+How could they possibly know until they are doing it?

 Leader never, ever, ever puts weight on their foot before the Follower has put weight on theirs.